 Does your health insurance adequately cover you or your child abroad?
 EF recommends the Global Travel Protection Plan, which is specifically designed to meet the needs of EF travellers.
 Travellers should also bring their Canadian health insurance information with them on tour.

 All prescriptions should be filled, up-to-date and in the original packaging.
-Travelers should pack their prescriptions in their carry-on bag with copies of the prescription paperwork.
+Travellers should pack their prescriptions in their carry-on bag with copies of the prescription paperwork.
 Also, Group Leaders must be aware of every prescription in their students’ possession.

 Dietary and health issues

-Travelers should alert both their Group Leader and Traveler Support (call 1-800-263-2806) to any dietary or health-related issues that might affect them on tour so they can relay that information to the Tour Director and, if necessary, make a special meal request with the airlines.
+Travellers should alert both their Group Leader and Traveller Support (call 1-800-263-2806) to any dietary or health-related issues that might affect them on tour so they can relay that information to the Tour Director and, if necessary, make a special meal request with the airlines.
 For example, if a student carries an EpiPen for peanut or other allergies, the Group Leader should know where to find it and how to administer it in the event of an emergency.
-EF tries to accommodate all dietary restrictions during included meals, but travelers with strict food requirements are advised to bring suitable snack options.
+EF tries to accommodate all dietary restrictions during included meals, but travellers with strict food requirements are advised to bring suitable snack options.